On lens spaces bounding smooth 4-manifolds with $\boldsymbol{b_2=1}$: Lens Spaces in

 \section{Lens Spaces in $\LS\setminus\LK$}

-In this section, we present a family of lens spaces in $\LS\setminus\LK$, i.e., those that can bound a simply-connected, smooth 4-manifold with $b_2=b_2^+=1$ but do not bound such a $4$-manifold constructed from a single $0$- and $2$-handle.
+In this section, we present a family of lens spaces in $\LS\setminus\LK$, i.e., those that can bound a compact, simply-connected, smooth 4-manifold with $b_2=b_2^+=1$ but do not bound such a $4$-manifold obtained from a single $0$- and $2$-handle.